What if I start having financial problems and can't make my payment in a timely manner?

 How do I know if my loan is owned or guaranteed by Fannie Mae or Freddie Mac?

-Contact a PNC Mortgage Home Loan Assistance Representative and ask about the Making Home Affordable program.
+Contact a PNC Home Loan Assistance Representative and ask about foreclosure alternative options.
 Alternatively, both Fannie Mae and Freddie Mac have established toll-free telephone numbers and websites to make this data available.
-On the
+On the website you may enter information to determine if either agency owns or has securitized your existing loan.

 Fannie Mae: 1-800-7FANNIE (8am to 8pm ET)